Bald-Badger/e4750_2022Fall_students_repo/Assignments/Assignment2/Assignment2_Questions.md

 ## Programming Problem (80 points)

+All the timing, and plots should be taken from running the code in the Cloud Machine.
+DONOT produce analysis on personal machines.

 Your submission should contain 3 files.

 1. Project Report    : E4750.2022Fall.(uni).assignment2.report.PDF   : In PDF format containing information presented at [Homework-Reports.md](https://github.com/eecse4750/e4750_2022Fall_students_repo/wiki/Homework-Reports) , the plots, print and profiling results, and the answers for theory questions.
 I recommend using A3 Page template since it gives more space to organize code, plots and print results better.